 If you’re a California native lucky enough to live on the coast, then you know that tide pooling is an awesome way to enjoy the beach.
-We’ve put together a list of great tide pools to visit around the Bay Area, so put on your best waterproof shoes and get ready to explore.
+We’ve put together a list of great Bay Area tide pools, so put on your best waterproof shoes and get ready to explore.

 Agate County Park in Bolinas is home to some of the best tide pools in the state, so this is a great place to start if you’re a beginner tidepooler.
 Here you’ll find the enormous Duxbury Reef, which extends out from Agate Beach.
 A huge part of the reef is exposed at low tide, so there’s no shortage of things to explore.